European Broadcasting Union

 Convergence and OTT

 In an environment increasingly characterised by digital convergence, the EBU is working on identifying viable investment solutions for over-the-top (OTT) services.
 The organisation has a Digital Media Steering Committee, focused on ‘defining the role of public service media in the digital era, with a special focus on how to interact with big digital companies’.
-It also develops a bi-annual roadmap for technology and innovation activities and has a dedicated Project Group on OTT services.
+It also develops concepts for convergent distribution architectures that integrate the complementary advantages of existing infrastructures, including a project in partnership with the European Space Agency

 Capacity development